moonrise/monman/devnote.md

 - Remove .idea folder from .gitignore
 - Remove  node_modules/ bower_components/ from .gitignore
  (like to track the libs; we can remove it later if needed)
+- npm install (at the project root) to fetch node and bower components (file count of 13,000 and 100 respectively, almost 80MB total size)